Glossary

 H

-One of three Foundry Agent Service agent types (alongside Prompt Agents and Workflow Agents).
-A code-based agent built with any framework — Agent Framework (.NET, Python), LangGraph (Python), or custom code — and deployed as a container on Agent Service.
+Hosted Agent One of three Foundry Agent Service agent types (alongside Prompt Agents and Workflow Agents).
+A code-based agent built with any framework - Agent Framework (.NET, Python), LangGraph (Python), or custom code - and deployed as a container on Agent Service.
 You own the orchestration logic; Foundry manages runtime, scaling, and infrastructure.
 Currently in Preview with framework support via adapter packages (azure-ai-agentserver-core, azure-ai-agentserver-agentframework).
-Billing starts no earlier than April 1, 2026 (Hosted agents overview, updated 2026-03-23).
+Billing enabled during preview; check the Foundry pricing page for current rates (Hosted agents overview, updated 2026-03-23).
 Deployment alternative: Self-hosted agents using Agent Framework, LangChain, or custom code in Azure Container Apps, AKS, or Azure Functions.
 See Decision Framework Q4 and Implementation Patterns for deployment strategy guidance.

 M